bhauman/figwheel-main/docs/tutorial.md

 ```

 We intentionally didn't try to use `(range)` as it will cause the
-JavaScript environment to go into a tight loop and it will prevent
+JavaScript environment to go into a tight loop and prevent further
-further REPL use or interaction.
+REPL use or interaction.

 It is a good exercise to experience this, so if you're up for it, try
 entering `(range)` at the prompt.
-It should freeze the REPL and the
+It should freeze the REPL because
-browser because the browser is now stuck in a tight loop trying to
+the browser is now stuck in a tight loop trying to iterate through all
-iterate through all the integers up the maximum integer possible.
+the integers up the maximum integer possible.

 We can recover from this.

 Sometimes it's easy to forget that the REPL is backed by a browser
-window, which is a very simple thing to reset.
+tab, which is a very simple thing to reset.
 If your REPL gets stuck
 in a tight loop, you can return to the REPL host page, take note of
 the URL (most likely `http://localhost:9500/` in our case) and then
 explicitly close the tab to kill the tight loop (a page reload often